BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 Until now, we found the available OpenCL benchmark suites were not rich enough to adequately characterize performance across the diverse range of applications and computational devices of interest.
 This work resulted in a flexible benchmark suite with results that could can be generated quickly and reliably on a range of accelerators, and formed foundation for testing AIWC and the predictive model.

+The Extended OpenDwarfs Benchmark Suite can be found here:

+\todo[inline]{add this link -- maybe a jupyter workbook when it can be used}

 ##AIWC